Radian

 (Clicka qua per la versione Italiana)

-Austrian electroacoustic trio Radian (keyboardist Stefan Nemeth, bassist John Norman, drummer/vibraphonist Martin Brandlmayr) documented the studio technique of the "fin de siecle" on the mini-album Radian (1998) and on their instrumental tour de force TG11 (Rhiz, 2000).
-Their compositions vivisect glitch electronica, post-rock and digital processing with surgical precision.
+Austrian electroacoustic trio Radian consisted of keyboardist Stefan Nemeth, bassist John Norman and drummer/vibraphonist Martin Brandlmayr (a member of Werner Dafeldecker's ensemble Polwechsel).
+They basically documented the studio technique of the "fin de siecle" on the mini-album Radian (1998) and on their instrumental tour de force TG11 (Rhiz, 2000).
+Ther abstract compositions vivisect glitch electronica, post-rock and digital processing with surgical precision.
 The most original aspect of their compendium is perhaps the way they both de-emphasizing and re-contextualize the dissonant and polyrhythmic components of an abstract soundscape.
 The rhythm section displayed an uncanny ear for molding bodily counterparts to ethereal, ghostly music (in a manner frequently reminiscent of both jazz and atonal music).
+The experiments run the gamut from the gentle neurosis of beats and hisses of Ucotherm to the spastic drumming of Tornio, from the hypnotizing loops of R4 to the strident industrial music of Sinus 440, from the dislocated techno heartbeat of Okazaki Fragment to the subsonic events of Moveg and Kadjet.
+This is musique concrete for people who are more interested in silence and microtones than in sound and harmony; a psychological experience before the "musical" one.

 Radian's Stefan Nemeth formed Lokai, a duo with Superlooper's guitarist Florian Kmet that debuted with the instrumental pieces of 7 Million (Mosz, 2005).
 The album catalogs free-form sonatas like Histoire DS for guitar tones and electronic glitches, 34:35 for bells and distortion, and Mikrostekon for electrocuted drone and radio interference (that converge onto a gentle ambient drift), as well as the mysterious inconspicuous sustained sounds of Taora Atoll, Hellen and of the 13-minute Chuuk (the bleakest but also the dumbest).